-Firewall Enable DoS Firewall If enabled, DoS (Denial of Service) attacks will be detected and blocked.
+DoS Firewall Enable DoS Firewall If enabled, DoS (Denial of Service) attacks will be detected and blocked.
 The default is enabled.
 It is strongly recommended that this setting be left enabled.
-Note: A DoS attack does not attempt to steal data or damage your PCs, but overloads your Internet connection so you can not use it - the service is unavailable.
-This device uses "Stateful Inspection" technology.
+Note: • A DoS attack does not attempt to steal data or damage your PCs, but overloads your Internet connection so you can not use it - the service is unavailable. • This device uses "Stateful Inspection" technology.
 This system can detect situations where individual TCP/IP packets are valid, but collectively they become a DoS attack.
-Threshold This setting affects the number of "half-open" connections allowed.
-A "half-open" connection arises when a remote client contacts the Server with a connection request, but then does not reply to the Server's response.
-While the optimum number of "half-open" connections allowed (the "Threshold") depends on many factors, the most important factor is the available bandwidth of your Internet connection.
-Select the setting to match the bandwidth of your Internet connection.
+Firewall Settings Button If you wish to adjust the settings used by the DoS firewall, click this button to open a sub-window.
+Options Respond to ICMP MP The ICMP protocol is used by the "ping" and "traceroute" programs, and by network monitoring and diagnostic programs. • If checked, the Wireless Router will respond to ICMP packets received from the Internet. • If not checked, ICMP packets from the Internet will be ignored.
+Disabling this option provides a slight increase in security.